apekul/fitTracker/README.md

-## Applications with use of React and styledComponents where user can add, delete or update values.
+## CRUD Applications with use of React and styledComponents
-It's just basic functionality without API, updated values will disappear after page refresh.

 ### DEMO: https://demo-fit-tracker.netlify.app